logistics-blockchain/besu-qbft-chain/README.md

 ### Important: Zero Gas Transactions

-This network requires explicitly setting `gasPrice: 0` in all transactions:
+This network is configured with zero base fee.
+Explicitly set `gasPrice: 0` in all transactions:

 ```typescript
 await walletClient.sendTransaction({